DoD-Platform-One/bigbang/docs/developer/aws-k3d-script.md

    ```

-2. If you get a failure from the script study and correct the error.
+2. If you get a failure from the script, study and correct the error.
 Then run script with "-d" option to clean up resources.
 Then re-run your original command.

-3. Occasionally a ssh command will fail because of connection problems.
-If this happens the script will fail with "unexpected EOF".
+3. Occasionally, a ssh command will fail because of connection problems.
+If this happens, the script will fail with "unexpected EOF".
 Simply try again.
 Run the script with `-d` to clean up resources.
 Then re-run your original command.